trincasidra/TrincaUI/README.md

 ## Description
   * Minimalist and simple interface using oUF.
 All dependencies are embedded, so no need to install any extra addon.
-  * Most of the code is taken from [ZorkUI](https://www.wowinterface.com/downloads/info24252-ZorkUI.html), and also I took some tricks from oUF_Farva.
+  * Most of the base code is taken from [ZorkUI](https://www.wowinterface.com/downloads/info24252-ZorkUI.html), and also I took some tricks from oUF_Farva.
 Overall, my intent was to mimic my own configuration of AfenarUI, but using plain oUF instead of going through ElvUI.
   * This is always work in progress, so functionalities may be missing and/or may never come.
 Testing comes from my own personal use, so hopefully it's enough.
   * All config is done in the `config.lua` file.
   * Except aura filters, those are on the `filters.lua` file.